 Your McGill ID card is your library borrowing card.
 Please carry it with you whenever you visit the library.
 To check out materials from any of the branch libraries, use the self-check machine or present your McGill ID card at one of the Library Services desks.

 If you are a faculty member with a campus address that is served by McGill’s internal mail system, you may request any item available for loan to be delivered to your campus address.
 The Office Delivery Service is described here.
 You can also request to have material sent for you to pick up at the branch library of your choice.

 Sign in to your library account, find the item you want in the catalogue, click on the "Requesting items" link, and choose your preferred delivery location.
 Requests may be placed on both items out to another borrower and those on the library shelves.
 Note that delivery of requested items may take 2 to 4 working days.

 The Library offers access to cutting-edge technology to enhance teaching and learning, including a powerful computer capable of running large datasets, virtual and augmented reality headsets*, 3D printers, Raspberry Pi started kits, arduinos and more.
-Find up-to-date information on Innovation Commons services here.
+Full infomration can be found here.